+Field Description

-198Fourth Interchange Railroad Country Code (2-character alpha)Country code for the fourth bridge railroad.
+198 Fourth Interchange Railroad Country Code (2-character alpha)

 Country code for the fourth bridge railroad.
-Fourth Interchange Railroad Country Code (2-character alpha)

-Country code for the fourth bridge railroad.

 "US" = United States

 "CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and C portions - CNUS/CPUS for US operations and CN/CPRS for Canadian op The country codes for CNUS/CPUS will be "US" and CPRS/CN will be " erations.
+Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
+The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".

 199 Fifth Interchange Railroad Country Code (2-character alpha)

 Country code for the fifth bridge railroad.
-Country code for the fifth bridge railroad.

-"US" = United States "US" = United States
+"US" = United States

-"CA" = Canada "CA" = Canada
+"CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and C portions - CNUS/CPUS for US operations and CN/CPRS for Canadian op The country codes for CNUS/CPUS will be "US" and CPRS/CN will be " erations.
+Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
+The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".

 200 Sixth Interchange Railroad Country Code (2-character alpha)

 Country code for the sixth bridge railroad.
-Country code for the sixth bridge railroad.

-"US" = United States "US" = United States
+"US" = United States

 "CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and C portions - CNUS/CPUS for US operations and CN/CPRS for Canadian op The country codes for CNUS/CPUS will be "US" and CPRS/CN will be " erations.

-Field Description 201 Termination Railroad Country Code (2-character alpha) Country code for the termination railroad.
-"US" = United States "CA" = Canada "MX" = Mexico Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
+Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
 The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".

+Field Description

+201 Termination Railroad Country Code (2-character alpha)

+Country code for the termination railroad.

+"US" = United States

+"CA" = Canada

+"MX" = Mexico

+Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
+The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".

-202 Fuel Surcharge (9-digit numeric) Show any fuel surcharge in dollars for the study waybill.
+202 Fuel Surcharge (9-digit numeric)

+Show any fuel surcharge in dollars for the study waybill.
 This field should not be masked.

-203 Unique Tracking Number (13-digit numeric) A unique number assigned to each record in the file.
+203 Unique Tracking Number (13-digit numeric)

+A unique number assigned to each record in the file.
 The tracking number differs from Field 1 because the unique tracking number will not change from monthly to annual files.

-Sources: Reported by Railroad Umler - function of Car Initial (field 6) and Car Number (field 7)
+Sources: 1 Reported by Railroad

+5541005.
+Keported by Kaliroad Umler - function of Car Initial (field 6) and Car Number (field 7) Centralized Station Master (CSM) - function of Railroad (field 33, 51) and Freight Station (field 32, 52)

-- Centralized Station Master (CSM) function of Railroad (field 33, 51) and Freight Station (field 32, 52) Surface Transportation Board (STB) Uniform Rail Costing System (URCS) 3 4
+- Centralized Station Master (CSM) function of Railroad (field 33, 51) and Freight Station (field 32, 52) Surface Transportation Board (STB) Uniform Rail Costing System (URCS) 3

+- 4 5

 - Association of American Railroads

 - US Department of Commerce

-- 5 6 7 8 Standard Transportation Commodity Code (STCC)
+- 6 7 Standard Transportation Commodity Code (STCC)

-- US Census Bureau
+- 8 US Census Bureau